clearwater/octopress/README.markdown

-## Branching Octopress for a New Project Blog
+## Branching Octopress for a New Github Project Blog

 1.  git checkout master
 2.  git checkout -b project-name